sergiotaborda/lense-lang-docs/docs/content/operators.md

 		<td> -a </td>
 		<td> a.symetric() </td>
 		<td> Symmetrical<T,R> </td>
 		<td> Returns the symmetric value.
-Keep in mind the type need not be closed for subtraction.
+Keep in mind the type needs not be closed for subtraction.
 For `Natural`s, for example the symetric value is an `Integer`. </td>
 	</tr>
 	<tr>
 		<td> ~ (infix) </td>